fuzziqersoftware/resource_dasm/README.md

 ### Using resource_dasm as a library

 Run `sudo make install` to copy the header files and library to the relevant paths after building.

-You can then `#include <resource_file/IndexFormats/Formats.hh>` and use `parse_resource_fork(resource_fork_data)` (or other functions in that header) to get `ResourceFile` objects in your own projects.
-Make sure to link with `-lresource_file`.
-There is not much documentation for this library beyond what's in the header files, but usage of the `ResourceFile` class should be fairly straightforward.
+After installation, you can `#include <resource_file/ResourceFile.hh>` (for example) and link with `-lresource_file`.
+There is not much documentation for this library beyond what's written in the header files.

+The library contains the following useful functions and classes:
+* AudioCodecs.hh: MACE3/6, IMA4, mu-law and A-law audio decoders
+* Decompressors/System.hh: Decompressors for standard resource compression formats
+* Emulators/M68KEmulator.hh: 68000 CPU emulator and disassembler
+* Emulators/PPC32Emulator.hh: PowerPC CPU emulator, assembler, and disassembler
+* Emulators/X86Emulator.hh: x86 CPU emulator and disassembler
+* ExecutableFormats/...: Parsers for various executable formats
+* IndexFormats/ResourceFork.hh: Parser and serializer for Classic Mac OS resource forks
+* IndexFormats/HIRF.hh: Parser for HIRF/IREZ/HSB/RMF archives
+* IndexFormats/Mohawk.hh: Parser for Mohawk archives
+* IndexFormats/DCData.hh: Parser for DC Data archives
+* LowMemoryGlobals.hh: Structure definition and field lookup for Classic Mac OS low-memory global variables
+* ResourceFile.hh: Loaded representation of a resource archive, with decoding functions for many types
+* TrapInfo.hh: Index of Classic Mac OS 68K system calls

 ## Using m68kexec